angie-art/BookstoreData-Analysis/README.md

 Project Objective
 - The objective of this project was to:
-- Explore and analyze a fictional bookstore database using SQL.
+- Explore and analyze a bookstore database using SQL.
 - Highlight top-selling books, active customers, revenue trends, and customer feedback.
 - Demonstrate practical use of SQL in solving real-world business challenges.